lextm/jekyll-theme-chirpy/_posts/2012-7-15-sharpsnmp-vs-snmpsharpnet.md

 #SNMP has been [tested on Mono and Linux](/dockpanel-suite-tip-5-we-could-go-mono-63ee484f77a0) for a few years now,

 During these two years, many Mono bugs have been identified, reported, and resolved.
-I even resolved bugs in some of the dependencies (Crad’s ActionList, and DockPanel Suite).
+I even resolved bugs in some of the dependencies (Crad's ActionList, and DockPanel Suite).
 My attempt of porting DPS to Mono finally inspires me to be a maintainer of it this year.
 The experience is fantastic, as I never imagined I could go this far.

 There is no report on whether SNMP#NET can work on Mono.
 Personally I think it should work, as it is relatively simple, and fully managed.